The Top 100 Foods High In Polyphenols

 32. Milk Chocolate (236 mg per 100g)

-Well, despite being full of sugar, it still contains a fair amount of polyphenols due to its cocoa content.
+Despite its high sugar content, it still contains a notable quantity of polyphenols from its cocoa content.

 33. Strawberry (235 mg per 100g)

-Strawberries are one of the most beloved fruits, and they grow around much of the world.
+Strawberries are among the most beloved fruits, and they grow around much of the world.

-As well as having a delicious taste, strawberries can claim to be a healthy berry.
+In addition to their delicious taste, strawberries boast significant health credentials.
 First of all, this bright red fruit supplies a source of flavonoids and phenolic acids (41).

-Additionally, strawberries provide a significant amount of vitamin C.
+Additionally, strawberries offer a significant dose of vitamin C.

 34. Red Chicory (235 mg per 100g)